fcccode/BlackBlizzard/README.md

 Bruteforce the IP's
 Or get someone stupid enough too download and run the exe (too bypass antiviruses quite easily use a cryptor)

+# Help

+You need a webserver with php and mysql support (php 5.5 and below a port would be greatly appreciated!)

 The configuration file is config.php change the
 Database username: